ExZuperi/Simple_RSA_code_snippet_with_base64/README.md

 ### Usage

 This code serves as a basic demonstration of RSA encryption and decryption, showcasing how to securely encode messages using public key cryptography.
-It can be extended or integrated into larger applications requiring secure data transmission.
+It can be extended or integrated into larger applications (but I don't recommend) requiring secure data transmission.